aberuiz/DistrictAssignments/README.md

 ### Limitations

-Currently there are a few known limitations:
+There are a few known limitations:

--   District geometry's must be in a .shp or .geojson format
+-   District geometry must be in a .shp or .geojson format

--   The shiny app version can only take geometry files in a .zip
+-   The shiny app version can only accept geometry files in a .zip

 ### Notes

--   Geocoding is done with the `arcgisgeocoder`.
+-   Geocoding is done with the R package, `arcgisgeocoder`.
 Street Addresses and City is sent, all other information is processed locally.

--   To improve geocoding, the bounding box is set using the first uploaded district geometry
+-   To improve geocoding results, the bounding box is set using the first uploaded district geometry